 Why does it take pirates a long time to learn the alphabet?
 Because they are always at C (sea).
 One way to practice letters is with play-dough.
 This helps for all kids, but especially for those who learn best by touch as opposed to visual or verbal learners.
 Roll out the barrel, er, I mean roll … Continue reading Kindergarten Readiness – Pirate #6

 Pirates start with the letter P. The letter P makes a ‘puh’ sound.
 What else starts with this sound?
 Pants, pig, purple.
 Some children may be able to name things on their own that start with the same sound; other children may need an adult to supply a word and ask if they start the same.
 For example, do … Continue reading Kindergarten Readiness – Pirate #5

+Why couldn’t the pirate play cards?
+Because he was standing on the deck!
 Playing cards is another way to practice math.
 If 2 people are playing, divide the deck in 2 halves.
 Each player takes half, all cards in a pile face down.
 Pirates, of course, like lots of treasure.
 Each player turns over the … Continue reading Kindergarten Readiness – More Pirate Math

 Today’s pirates are going to use a treasure that’s buried deep inside–their voices!
 The tune is Head and Shoulders, Knees and Toes.
 The last line of each verse can be adapted for lots of different pirate actions.
 Let the kids think of some, too.
 Pirates sail on the deep blue sea, deep blue sea, deep blue … Continue reading Kindergarten Readiness – Pirates #2